clarencedglee/notes/js fp/practical-uses.md

 Functional Programming can seem a bit cryptic at first glance.
 Here are some of my aha moments, where the theory becomes practical:

 ## Semigroup
--  Co mbine things associatively
+- Combine things associatively
+- Associativity enables parallelism

 Let's take something very common, arithmetic, as an example: